 Also, for those who can’t help spending whatever’s in their current account, I recommend either: setting a fixed, affordable amount to be sent to a separate savings account each month, or getting a neo-bank account (Monzo, Starling or Revolut) and topping it up with your monthly spending money, then just using that card for day-to-day expenses.
 I personally prefer the latter, it seems easier to work out ahead of time ‘how much should I reasonably spend this month’ rather than ‘how much should I put aside?’

-Build up these savings to the point of having 1, max 2, months salary either sitting in your current account or in an easy access savings account (which will probably have a very low interest rate if any).
+Build up these savings to the point of having 1 to 6 months salary (depends on your personal/family circumstances) either sitting in your current account or in an easy access savings account (I’m talking, accessible within 1 week max), which will probably have a very low interest rate if any.
 Don’t worry about missing out on investment returns on this money, in the event you needed it you’d have to pay to access this money otherwise.

 You can also use this pot both for unexpected expenses or the odd, more expensive month (holidays, xmas gifts, etc).
 If you take any money out, make it a priority to top it back up.

 Step 3, find out if your employer pension scheme matches further contributions

 Once you’ve reached this stage, you’ve got some disposable savings to think about.
 One of the best ways to maximize your returns is to focus on not just the best investment returns, but also the most tax efficient investment schemes.
 As such, your pension is a very obvious place to start.
 Despite being boring and inaccessible, pensions are so damn tax efficient!